Clay Cook - Entrepreneur & Angel Investor

 • What is the main objective/mission behind your venture?

-We are fairly pasive investors mainly because we are busy with other things.
-So the main objectives for us our ROI and increasing our network.
+We are fairly passive investors mainly because we are busy with other things.
+So the main objectives for us are our ROI and increasing our network.

 • Please tell us how does an angel work?
-Its one of those professions which seems like a black magic to others and sometimes don't understand what exactly they do?
+It's one of those professions that seems like black magic to others and sometimes don't understand what exactly they do?

-Typically failry casual and found via trusted referrals.
+Typically fairly casual and found via trusted referrals.

-• What ways/models an angel get engaged with a business/startup?
+• What ways/models does an angel get engaged with a business/startup?

-• What sort of due diligence process is followed and what factors attracts an angel to be a part of a business?
+• What sort of due diligence process is followed and what factors attract an angel to be a part of a business?

 • What stage would you invest in a company?
 And what do companies have to show before you're interested?

-• What other services an angel firm provides, for people who are looking for help?
+• What other services does an angel firm provide, for people who are looking for help?
 Contacts & Experience.

 • What market segment verticals are you targeting?